Banking » Compare Banks » 1 Year CD vs No Penalty CD: Compare Rates

 When choosing a no penalty CD over a 1-year CD, it can make sense depending on your financial goals and circumstances.

 A no penalty CD typically allows you to withdraw your funds before the maturity date without incurring an early withdrawal penalty, whereas a 1-year CD typically imposes a penalty for early withdrawals.
-If you think there's a possibility that you may need to access your funds before the CD matures, a no penalty CD may be a better option.

 On the other hand, if you're confident that you won't need to touch your funds for the duration of the 1-year CD term, you may be able to earn a higher interest rate with a 1-year CD.
-Typically, the longer the term of the CD, the higher the interest rate.

 It's important to also consider the current interest rate environment and the rates being offered for both types of CDs before making a decision.
 You may want to compare the rates and terms of different CDs from different banks or credit unions to find the one that best fits your financial goals and needs.